Essential Oils Empowering Moms

 I love working with moms preparing custom blends for their younger children.
 Please see below a selection of choices.
 If you are looking for something specific you don’t see, please contact me.

 Blends for Kids 6 years to 14 years

 A simple but effective way to support the immune system, reduce tension and feelings of stress, and increase feelings of overall wellness is using the Aromatouch Technique on your family members.
 Please view this short video and let me know if you are interested in learning about it.
 I’m certified in Aromatouch and would be happy to introduce you to this wonderful technique so you can use it with your family.

 Essential Oils for cleaning around the house and cleansing the air:

 Lemon, Lime, Protective Blend, Purifying Blend

-Essential Oils I use for washing laundry and with my cotton dryer balls:
+Essential Oils used for washing laundry and with cotton dryer balls:

 Lemon, Protective Blend, Wild Orange, Citrus Blend, Lavender

 It is so important to reduce the amount of chemicals in our households that we expose our kids and pets to.
 Consider using all natural cleaning products and laundry products, and enhance them with essential oils.
 Need more tips on going all natural?
 Just contact me, I’ll be happy to help.